Namelocms/SquidSMS/README.md

 - Really only need one for each, but i provided different case usage for variability sake
 ##USING Python_SMS(sendSMS.py)
 - Assuming your Gmail and App Password are Valid
+- Assuming the phone number and carrier are valid
 ### main.py
 ```
 import SMS